-Next is the long-established large shopping centers possessing a majority of Skokie’s retail power at the far north and south ends of town, with Westfield Old Orchard and Village Crossing Shopping Center.
+Next is the long-established large shopping centers possessing a majority of Skokie’s retail power at the far north and south ends of town, with and

 The long-term vision is a different downtown than has been traditionally conceived, and developed in contrast to the powerful business draws of Old Orchard and Village Crossing.
-The process is being recalibrated after the firm rejection of the Oakton Road Diet proposal that would have narrowed the street to two traffic lanes while increasing parking and widening sidewalks.
+The process is being recalibrated that would have narrowed the street to two traffic lanes while increasing parking and widening sidewalks.
 But the basic plan is still in place.

 Mixed-use zoning seen as a plus

-The planners point to liberal zoning laws that permit mixed-use development, a $50,000 TIF (tax-increment financing) package for each new store to improve its appearance, the opening of the new Yellow Line CTA station at the far east end of downtown and the hoped-for growth of the science-technology park on the former Pfizer drug complex site.
+The planners point to liberal zoning laws that permit mixed-use development, a $50,000 TIF (tax-increment financing) package for each new store to improve its appearance, and the hoped-for growth of the science-technology park on the former Pfizer drug complex site.